Moving to Potsdam, Germany

 If you have not spent a lot of time in Potsdam, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Potsdam, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Potsdam for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial stability in the future.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and home inspection fees.
 You'll also be responsible for ongoing costs like property taxes, home insurance, and maintenance.
 If you're not ready for these financial commitments, or if you prefer more flexibility, renting might be a better option.
 Renting a home in Potsdam can offer more flexibility, especially if you're not sure how long you'll be staying.
 It's generally easier to move from a rental property than it is to sell a home.
 Renting also means you won't have to worry about property taxes, home insurance, or maintenance costs, as these are typically covered by the landlord.
 However, renting doesn't allow you to build equity, and rent prices can increase over time.
 You'll also have less control over your living space, as you'll need permission from your landlord to make any significant changes.
 In conclusion, whether you should buy or rent a home in Potsdam, Germany, depends on your financial situation, long-term plans, and personal preferences.
-It's important to weigh the pros and cons of each option before making a decision," remarked one expat in Potsdam, Germany.
+It's important to weigh the pros and cons of each option before making a decision," replied a member in Potsdam.

 What cultural faux pas should I try to avoid making in Potsdam?